How Andy Cohen and Anderson Cooper took their friendship on tour

 Andy Cohen, who started as an intern at CBS, is probably best known for creating a cultural juggernaut with the Real Housewives franchise.
-Since first hosting one of the franchise’s reunion shows in 2007, he’s gone on to host his own nightly talk show on Bravo, become a best-selling author, and even have his own radio station on Sirius XM.
+Since first hosting one of the franchise’s reunion shows in 2007, he’s gone on to host “Watch What Happens Live” on Bravo, become a best-selling author, and even have his own radio station on Sirius XM.
 Cohen has created a multimedia brand from his unapologetic and open personality.

 But perhaps one aspect of his life people are most interested in is his close friendship with fellow TV anchor Anderson Cooper.
 The pair have been friends for decades after initially being introduced as a potential blind date.
 The date never happened, but their friendship has lasted the test of time.